 - keeping the temperature cool in the bedroom

-- using a blackout blind to make sure the bedroom is dark enough to sleep
+- using blackout blinds to ensure the bedroom is dark enough for sleep

 - switching off electronic devices 30 minutes before getting into bed

 Good sleep hygiene can help the body recognize when it is time for sleep.
-If a person is relaxed and has no distractions, they should be able to get to sleep faster.
+A relaxed person with no distractions should be able to fall asleep faster.

-Research on mindfulness meditation suggests that it can help to treat insomnia.
+Research on mindfulness meditation suggests that it can help treat insomnia.

-Meditating can make it easier to fall asleep, or help a person go back to sleep if they wake in the night.
+Meditating can make it easier to fall asleep or help a person go back to sleep if they wake from sleep.

-Going to sleep with a stomach that is too full can stop a person getting to sleep.
+Going to sleep with a too-full stomach can prevent a person from falling asleep.

 Try to eat at least a couple of hours before going to bed.
 Any snacks before trying to fall asleep should be light.

-According to an article in the journal Rheumatoid Arthritis, people with RA who also have sleep problems tend to have a
+According to an article in the journal Arthritis Care & Research, people with RA, who also have moderate to severe sleep problems, tend to

-Sleep is essential to well-being.
-Sleep is particularly crucial for people with RA for lessening symptoms and helping them deal with pain or discomfort.
+Sleep is essential to a person’s well-being.
+For people with RA, sleep is particularly crucial for lessening symptoms and helping them cope with their pain or discomfort.